Fantasia Festival 2021 presents The Last Thing Mary Saw, arriving on Shudder from the 20th January 2022.

 READ MORE: FEAR STREET

 The Last Thing Mary Saw owes much of its success to the understated central performances of Scott and Furhman.
 Their romance, believable, gentle and sincere, a faint ray of hope in an otherwise dark room of no escape.
 Meanwhile, Roberts controlling matriarch is chilling, her power held in a single glare or a short yet cutting sentence.
 However, I also have to mention the superb if all too brief appearance of Rory Culkin.
-His chilling yet calm intruder remaining lodged in the memory long after the credits have rolled.
 But, The Last Thing Mary Saw also excels in its design, cinematography, score and sound.
-The result of which is a claustrophobic and oppressive prison of human emotions and desires.
+This creates a claustrophobic and oppressive prison of human emotions and desires.

 READ MORE: FANNY LYE DELIVER’D

 For some, The Last Thing Mary Saw will lack the visual horror they desire, while others will gobble up its tension like a delicious three-course meal.
 And while it may not quite reach the heights of Thomas Clay’s Fanny Lye Deliver’d or the sumptuously complex The Righteous, Vitaletti’s directorial debut is deeply impressive.
-His homage to folk horror past and present also reflecting themes of religious control in love and sexuality that sadly still ring true.
+Here his homage to folk horror past and present reflects themes of religious control in love and sexuality that sadly still rings true.

 For me, this is where Vitaletti’s film finds its voice as the past meets the present in exploring the interface between sexuality, religion and belief.
-The mistakes of the past still echoing in the present through practices such as conversion therapy.
+Here past mistakes still echo in the present through practices such as conversion therapy.
 And while the escape door has become more easily defined and less dangerous for many individuals, many still find themselves caught in the net of fundamentalism.
 And while The Last Thing Mary Saw may take us back to 1843, its story is also rooted firmly in the present, and maybe that’s where the true horror of Vitaletti’s film lies.